MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 ### Website URL

 Specify the root of the website that you'd like to crawl.
-The enterprise websites connector uses this URL as the starting point and follow all the links from this URL for its crawl.
+The enterprise websites connector uses this URL as the starting point and follows all the links from this URL for its crawl.

 The connector only crawls webpages in the domain of root URLs and does not support crawling of out-of-domain URLs.
 Redirection is only supported within the same domain.
 If there are redirections in the webpages to be crawled, you may add the redirected URL directly in list of URLs to be crawled.